Bella Hadid Fans Worry About Her Weight After She Posts Bikini Photo

 A post shared by Bella Hadid (@bellahadid) on

-Others told her to eat something in a all-too cliche comment Bella has surely heard plenty of times before.
+Others told her to eat something in an all-too-cliche comment Bella has surely heard plenty of times before.

 “Girl eat (sic) someting, like a burger with fries.”

-Any dedicated Bella Hadid fans can attest to the fact she does indeed eat, and that includes fries.
+Any dedicated Bella Hadid fan can attest to the fact she does indeed eat, and that includes fries.
 In a Snapchat post late last year, Hadid admitted to eating a grilled cheese and fries on a regular basis.
 People magazine reported on the model’s eating habits as she shared photos of her lunch.

-“The 20-year-old — and certified foodie on Instagram — snapped a photo of her plate with a half-eaten grilled cheese, cup of french fries and a little ketchup on the side with the caption: “My meal everyday.”
+“The 20-year-old — and certified foodie on Instagram — snapped a photo of her plate with a half-eaten grilled cheese, cup of french fries and a little ketchup on the side with the caption: ‘My meal everyday.'”

 However, it may be hard to believe Bella has been sticking with her greasy, carb-filled meal of choice lately as she showcases a seemingly slimmer than ever figure.
 Her fans aren’t buying it, either, as they continue to question her health.